bcdelpire/weather/README.md

     - cnn_model.h5
     - combined_model.h5

-2. Upload the files to a Jupyter notebook environment of your choice.
+2. Upload the files to a Jupyter Notebook environment of your choice.
     - https://jupyterhub.cs.mtsu.edu/azuread/hub/home

 3. Open the notebook, Deployment.ipynb, and run!